“`xml

 Transition to Active Duty

-This marks your official entry into the active Army.
+Upon completing AIT, you’ll be assigned your first duty station, marking your official entry into the active Army.

-You’ll meet your chain of command and learn about your specific duties.
+Your initial weeks at the new unit will involve in-processing and orientation, where you’ll meet your chain of command and learn about your specific duties.

 Support and Resources for Families